 We have a small and contained playground with a basketball court and peripheral seating.
 Each key stage has use of the playground at different times to allow safe space to play.

 We have a cook serve kitchen and school meals are prepared on the premises by a skilled cook and assistant.
 The kitchen staff are able to make reasonable adjustments to meet the dietary needs of our pupils.

 The school has an allotment at Donegal Road allotments where pupils plant, grow and harvest a variety of vegetables.
 The vegetables are used in school as part of planned food technology lessons.

 The library offers a quiet space for pupils to order and choose suitable books linked to their areas of interest.
 Pupils can use the space to read quietly at lunchtime and during guided reading sessions.

 Oscott Manor is a small school with limited space for sporting facilities.
 We use various local community sports facilities to ensure a wide range of sporting opportunities are available for our pupils on a regular basis.
 This includes the running track at Alexander Stadium, football facilities at Goals and horse riding at Wishaw Riding Stables.

 We have a fully equipped life skills room where young people can learn a range of skills including preparing food, cooking, cleaning, washing up and operating standard household equipment safely.

 The music suite contains a range of electronic and acoustic musical instruments and computers offering music software.
 This room is used for KS3 music lessons as well as individual or small group instrumental lessons and lunchtime music clubs.

-We have two school minibuses which are used regularly to take pupils to off-site learning venues such as Alexander Stadium, Goals, the Botanical Gardens, Wishaw Riding Stables and Kingstanding Well-being Centre.
+We have added to our fleet of school minibuses thanks to DPD who have generously sponsored our new Sunshine Variety Coach.
+We now have three school minibuses which are used regularly to take pupils to off-site learning venues such as the Bike Foundry, Kings Heath Park, South and City College, Goals and Kingstanding Well-being Centre.